App-vNext/Polly/docs/strategies/rate-limiter.md

   - `RateLimiterRejectedException`: Thrown when a rate limiter rejects an execution.

 > [!IMPORTANT]
-> The rate limiter strategy resides inside the [Polly.RateLimiting](https://www.nuget.org/packages/Polly.RateLimiting) package, not like the others ([Polly.Core](https://www.nuget.org/packages/Polly.Core)).
+> The rate limiter strategy resides inside the [Polly.RateLimiting](https://www.nuget.org/packages/Polly.RateLimiting) package, not in ([Polly.Core](https://www.nuget.org/packages/Polly.Core)) like other strategies.

 ---

 The rate limiter **proactive** resilience strategy controls the number of operations that can pass through it.
 This strategy is a thin layer over the API provided by the [`System.Threading.RateLimiting`](https://www.nuget.org/packages/System.Threading.RateLimiting) package.
-This strategy can be used in two flavors: control inbound load via rate limiter, control outbound load via concurrency limiter.
+This strategy can be used in two flavors: to control inbound load via a rate limiter and to control outbound load via a concurrency limiter.

 Further reading: